sgf201/autosar-2/CAN.md

 ***

 ## Caution!
-Port can be created by imported CAN message, but DataType is not updated automatically So it could be possible that mismatch between data and port occur Should check Interface, Port, DataType
+Port can be created by imported CAN message, but DataType is not updated automatically
+So it could be possible that mismatch between data and port occur
+Should check Interface, Port, DataType
+Port -> Interface -> DataTypes
+**InitVal only reside in composition so should modify InitVal manually in constant**
+InitVal doesn't refer to NAME, it convert list to array

+Interface and DataTypes are **COMMON**
+Port is **INDIVIDUAL** for SWC
 ***